 Furthermore, filing, prosecuting, maintaining and defending patents on our solutions in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States are less extensive than those in the United States.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
-Also, it may not be possible to effectively enforce intellectual property rights in some foreign countries at all or to the same extent as in the United States and other countries.
-Consequently, we may be unable to prevent third parties from using our inventions in all countries, or from selling or importing products made using our inventions in the jurisdictions in which we do not have (or are unable to effectively enforce) patent protection.
-Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop, market or otherwise commercialize their own products, and we may be unable to prevent those competitors from importing those infringing products into territories where we have patent protection but enforcement is not as strong as in the United States.
+Also, it may not be possible to effectively enforce intellectual property rights in some countries at all or to the same extent as in the United States and other countries.
+Consequently, we may be unable to prevent third parties from using our inventions in the jurisdictions in which we do not have (or are unable to effectively enforce) patent protection.
+Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop, market or otherwise commercialize their own as strong as in the United States.